Copyright infringement: when people are stealing your work

 Taking without asking is always wrong

-First of all: anyone that randomly takes an image from the internet for their own gain, must know that most images are made with love and care by an actual person.
+First of all: anyone that randomly takes an image from the internet for their own gain must know that most images are made with love and care by an actual person.
 People tend to forget that.

 Stealing apples

-Same thing goes for images you found online: always ask the maker.
+The same thing goes for images you found online: always ask the maker.

-“I’ve put your name on the website/blog/product.”
+1. “I’ve put your name on the website/blog/product.”

 Not good enough.
 Even if they credit the maker, that still doesn’t mean you can share it.
 You always need consent of the maker.

-“I found it on Google and didn’t know it was copyrighted.”
+2. “I found it on Google and didn’t know it was copyrighted.”

 If someone runs a business and they don’t know Google isn’t a stock image website, they should educate themselves first.
 Google is a resource website where you can find information on all topics in the world, and also related images.
 It’s not a free database of images people can use.

-“I couldn’t find the maker of the image.”
+3. “I couldn’t find the maker of the image.”

-Lame excuse.
 If they don’t know who made it, or can’t contact them: don’t use the image.
 Further more: you can use Google reverse image search to find out who the original maker is.
 If you still can’t find it: don’t use the image.

-“Our intern/A freelance contributor uploaded your image.”
+4. “Our intern/freelance contributor uploaded your image.”

 Doesn’t matter: the owner of the website is responsible for all things uploaded on their website.

-“I found it on another website, and it wasn’t credited there.”
+5. “I found it on another website, and it wasn’t credited there.”

+“But someone else stole apples too!”
 Then they both are in the wrong and you can send them both a legal letter.
 Just because it was published already somewhere else, doesn’t mean it’s up for grabs.

 Above: the work that was taken by a dozen websites who used it, didn’t credit me and even edited it.

-How to protect your work
+7 Steps to protecting your work better

-Protect your work as much as you can
+1. Protect your work as much as you can

 Better safe than sorry: watermark your work as much as you can.
 Make sure it’s not that easy to steal your image.
 Add a copyright sign with your full name in all the images you put online.
 You can see an example of mine above.